 The initial public offering price to be paid for certain Certificates may be less than the amount payable on such Certificates at maturity (the "Discount Certificates").
 An amount equal to the difference between the initial public offering price of a Discount Certificate (assuming that a substantial amount of the Discount Certificates of that maturity are sold to the public at such price) and the amount payable at maturity constitutes original issue discount to the initial purchasers of such Discount Certificates.
-A portion of such original issue discount, allocable to the holding period of a Discount Certificate by the initial purchasers, will be treated as interest for federal income tax purposes, excludable from gross income on the same terms and conditions as those for other interest on the Certificate, taking into account the semiannual compounding of accrued interest, at the yield to maturity on such Discount Certificate and generally will be allocated to an initial purchasers in a different amount from the amount of the payment denominated as interest actually received by the initial purchasers during his taxable year.
+A portion of such original issue discount, allocable to the holding period of a Discount Certificate by the initial purchasers, will be treated as interest for federal income tax purposes, excludable from gross income on the same terms and conditions as those for other interest on the Certificates.
+Such interest is considered to be accrued actuarially in accordance with the constant interest method over the life of a Discount Certificate, taking into account the semiannual compounding of accrued interest, at the yield to maturity on such Discount Certificate and generally will be allocated to an initial purchasers in a different amount from the amount of the payment denominated as interest actually received by the initial purchasers during his taxable year.